The Vanishing Gradient Problem

 Creating the model

-In the TensorFlow code that I am about to show you, we’ll be creating a seven-layer densely connected network (including the input and output layers) and using the TensorFlow summary operations and TensorBoard visualization to see what is going on with the gradients.
-The code uses the TensorFlow layers (tf.layers) framework, which allows quick and easy building of networks.
-The data we will be training the network on is the MNIST hand-written digit recognition dataset that comes packaged up with the TensorFlow installation.
+The code utilizes the TensorFlow layers (tf.layers) framework, which enables the quick and easy construction of networks.
+The data we will be training the network on is the MNIST handwritten digit recognition dataset that comes packaged with the TensorFlow installation.
 To create the dataset, we can run the following:

 mnist = input_data.read_data_sets("MNIST_data/", one_hot=True)

-The MNIST data can be extracted from this mnist data set by calling mnist.train.next_batch(batch_size).
+The MNIST data can be extracted from this MNIST data set by calling mnist.train.next_batch(batch_size).
 In this case, we’ll just be looking at the training data, but you can also extract a test dataset from the same data.
-In this example, I’ll be using the feed_dict methodology and placeholder variables to feed in the training data, which isn’t the optimal method but it will do for these purposes.

-Setup the data placeholders:
+Set up the data placeholders:

 self.input_images = tf.placeholder(tf.float32, shape=[None, self._input_size])